Emily Jaworski, MA

-Last year’s conference, the fifth in the series, we were in the process of discussing when and where it should be held, when the decisions were taken out of our hands by COVID-19.
-It was a case of “all hands on deck” to find a viable alternative, and in common with most other international conferences, we resolved to make that year’s event a virtual conference, taking place on December 7-8th.
-Thanks to the efforts of Bobbi Bidochka, CEO of Imagine Ideation, and Simon Dubé of Concordia University, we successfully delivered the conference on Zoom from Montreal, and the papers will, like those of previous years, appear in print.
+For the fifth in the series, we were in the process of discussing when and where it should be held, when the decisions were taken out of our hands by COVID-19.
+It was a case of “all hands on deck” to find a viable alternative, and in common with most other international conferences, we resolved to make that year’s event a virtual conference.
+Thanks to the efforts of Bobbi Bidochka, CEO of Imagine Ideation, and Dr. Simon Dubé, we successfully delivered the conference on Zoom from Montreal, and so we repeated the format last year and for this year's event.

 So, the International Congress on Love and Sex with Robots is alive and well.
-The change to a virtual event has attracted significantly more registrations than we achieved in previous years, and once again, we are now moving forward with hosting the 2021 conference online on Zoom, with an amazing keynote speaker lineup.
+The change to a virtual event has attracted significantly more registrations than we achieved in previous years.

-New this year, is the possibility of sharing science and research conducted all around the globe via asynchronous poster presentations, brief communications, and data blitzes.
+Once again this year, there is the possibility of sharing science and research conducted all around the globe via asynchronous poster presentations, brief communications, and data blitzes.

-Building on last year's success, the organizing committee is, more than ever, committed to delivering a world class virtual event, with the aim of continuously improving the quality of the LSR conference and organization.
+Building on our successes of the past two years, the organizing committee is, more than ever, committed to delivering a world class virtual event, with the aim of continuously improving the quality of the LSR conference and organization.